parmjotsingh/Tracker/README.md

 ### Frontend
         1. Clone the project and open it in Code editor.
 Use the commnad to go into project root directory if needed cd budget-tracker-frontend
+        2. Goto helper.js (src/services/helper.js) and change BASE_URL = "http://localhost:8080" to point to your backend server;
-        2. Run the following command to install all dependencies npm install
+        3. Run the following command to install all dependencies npm install
-        3. Start the server using this command npm start
+        4. Start the server using this command npm start